upc-ghs/modpath-rw/examples/ex05_mprw_p09mt3d/README.md

 mpathrw p09sim.mprw
 ```

+The example considers observation cells at injection and extraction wells.
+Three different files are provided as alternative to illustrate the different cell specification methods.
+The user would need to modify the ``OBS`` file name in order to load a configuration.
+The alternatives are:

+- ``p09sim.obs``: resident observation cells are specified as list of cells.

+- ``p09sim.obs2``: resident observation cells are specified as an internal array.

+- ``p09sim.obs3``: resident observation cells are specified from an external file (``obs1cellarea.csv``)

-Explore the program command line interface options for help and instructions to run in parallel (``mpathrw -h``).
+Explore the program command line interface options for help and some basic instructions (``mpathrw -h``).

 ## References
 Zheng, C. & Wang, P., 1999, MT3DMS: a modular three-dimensional multispecies transport model for simulation of advection, dispersion, and chemical reactions of contaminants in groundwater systems; documentation and user’s guide